KellyDRasmussen/Solar-Aarhus/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ### Contact
 For any questions or inquiries, please contact Kelly.
+(I'm taking a little break until 1st June as it is crunch-period for my final project at Redi School)

 ### Acknowledgments
 Special thanks to Solar for Schools for inspiring this project. https://www.solarforschools.co.uk/about/vision